At my core is a sickness- something hideous and wanting attention, always wanting attention, your attention.

 Your attention is like a net that catches everything of sea including me, but there is no one there on that broken boat of your body, to pull you or me out of these cold waters.

 Outside these cold waters our dreams are running on pavements of romance.
-They run on our feets, they smile with our teeth but then you fold yourself around me and in a shiverng language remind me that they don’t have our hearts and maybe that’s why they have been spared our fate.
+They run on our feet, they smile with our teeth but then you fold yourself around me and in a shivering language remind me that they don’t have our hearts and maybe that’s why they have been spared our fate.

 I woke up in tears and I couldn’t go back to sleep.

 As I slept, I felt things move around me, someone climbing down my window, someone flying out with unfamiliar and awkward wings.
 In my sleep I heard the unbearable wailing of my words that should have otherwise lying dead on my table.